Mental Health Facilities Greene County, MO

 Great Circle

-Great Circle is a mental health treatment center in Greene County, MO, located at 1212 West Lombard Street, 65806 zip code area.
-Great Circle provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Great Circle offers behavior modification, individual psychotherapy and group therapy to children / adolescents.
-Great Circle also supports children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Great Circle consist of case management, family psychoeducation and therapeutic foster care.
+Great Circle is a mental health clinic in Greene County, Missouri, located at 1212 West Lombard Street, 65806 zip code.
+Great Circle offers outpatient treatment, residential treatment and telemedicine/telehealth.
+Great Circle provides group therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
+Great Circle also supports people with trauma and children/adolescents with serious emotional disturbance.
+Some other services provided by Great Circle include case management, therapeutic foster care and family psychoeducation.

 Learn More